A forensic analysis into Ronaldo’s hat-trick vs Manchester United in 2003

-Instead Figo rolls the ball to Ronaldo, who feints left before dropping the shoulder to go right.
-Brown stands off in complete and utter bamboozlement with the feet of drunkard being taught how to salsa dance for the first time.
+Instead, Figo rolls the ball to Ronaldo who feints left before dropping the shoulder to go right.
+Brown stands off in complete and utter bamboozlement with the feet of a drunkard being taught how to salsa for the first time.

 But the most startling aspect of Ronaldo’s third goal is the purity of the strike as the ball explodes off the laces of his Mercurial Vapors and flies past Barthez in a blur of power and swerve.
 The way the ball rolls back out of the net is the most poetically beautiful moment of the whole night.

 The standing ovation

 Madrid boss Vicente Del Bosque eventually decides to show some mercy and substitutes Ronaldo for Santiago Solari with 23 minutes left to play.

 As the best striker in the world walks off all four sides of Old Trafford rise in applause having witnessed a genius at work.

 It doesn’t take long before “Fergie, sign him up” is reverberating around the stadium, although the attention eventually turns to David Beckham, who comes off the bench to score twice late on and give United victory on the night, though the hosts still needed two more goals to progress.